By Dr. David Woo - January 19, 2021

 Antidepressants can provide relief for depression symptoms.
 But certain antidepressants, like SSRIs and tricyclics, may cause difficulty concentrating or even short-term memory loss.
 (4) One study observed the effects of SSRI antidepressants in adult patients diagnosed with either depression or OCD (obsessive-compulsive disorder) over the course of 8 weeks.
 Study participants had no prior complaints of memory loss.
 To analyze cognitive function, patients completed a mini-mental state examination (MMSE) before starting medication treatment, then again at weeks 3, 5, and 8 of treatment.
 The MMSE, also called the Folstein test, is a widely used cognitive assessment tool that tests various cognitive functions, including attention, memory, orientation, and visual-spatial skills.
 (5) Researchers found that patients scored lower on their MMSE with each consecutive check-in (i.e. their cognitive function declined and they experienced memory loss) throughout their 8-week treatment course with an SSRI antidepressant.
 (6)

-If you’re currently taking an antidepressant and are experiencing short-term memory loss, consider a medication-free depression treatment, like TMS (transcranial magnetic stimulation).
+If you’ve been prescribed antidepressants, you should continue to take them.
+If you’re currently taking an antidepressant and are experiencing short-term memory loss, or if you’re concerned about the possible long-term effects of taking antidepressants, talk to your psychiatrist.
+Your psychiatrist may suggest a medication-free depression treatment, like TMS (transcranial magnetic stimulation).

 Depression Early-On Can Cause Memory Loss Later in Life